top of page

 Regional Considerations and Exceptions

-While the rules above apply across England and Wales, there are variations in Scotland and Northern Ireland:
+While the rules above apply across England, they are broadly similar in Wales, but there are some variations in Scotland and Northern Ireland:

 Scotland: If a garage is within 1 metre of a boundary, it must not exceed 2.5 metres in height.
-Other size and location rules are broadly similar.
+Some rules differ from England, so it’s important to check with your local authority before starting work.

-Northern Ireland: The maximum eaves height is 2.5 metres if the garage is within 2 metres of a boundary, with an overall height limit of 4 metres.
+Northern Ireland: If a garage is within 2 metres of a boundary, the maximum eaves height is 2.5 metres, with an overall height limit of 4 metres.

 Local authorities can also issue Article 4 directions that remove permitted development rights, especially in conservation areas.
 Always check with your council before starting work.